Frobisher, Saskatchewan: History

 Frobisher was originally known as Frobyshire but due to an error in the original village plans, it had to be renamed.
 In 1903, there were four grain elevators, each with a capacity of 25,000 bushels, one of which still stands.
 Frobisher was built at the cross-roads of two rail lines, the Canadian Pacific Railway Souris Line and the Grand Trunk Regina-Boundary Branch Line.
 The Grand Trunk line was a Canadian National Railway line, which is now gone as CN had issued a notice of discontinuance for the section which went from Northgate to Lampman on 16 October 2007.
 Frobisher was incorporated as a village on July 4, 1904.

 Parks and recreation

 The closest park to Frobisher is Moose Creek Regional Park, 27 kilometres east.
-The park is located along the east side of Grant Devine Reservoir.
-While Frobisher no longer has an ice rink, the Frobisher Flyers were among the four founding teams of the Big 6 Hockey League.
+The park is located along the east side of Grant Devine Reservoir.Frobisher has an ice rink, the Frobisher Flyers were among the four founding teams of the Big 6 Hockey League.
 The Flyers never won a championship.